 The size of the concrete slab depends on the carport / garage / workshop chosen.
 When you order with Midwest Steel Carports, we provide you the the frame dimension.
 Majority of companies in the industry provide you the roof dimension which is always 1′ longer than the frame dimension due to the 6″ overhang on each end.
-The industry has established the standard lengths as 21′, 26′, 31′, etc. However the standard frame dimensions have always been 20′, 25′, 30′, etc. Below are the 3 types of slab or foundation options to choose from.
+The industry has established the standard lengths as 21′, 26′, 31′, etc. However the standard frame dimensions have always been 20′, 25′, 30′, etc. Below are the 3 types of concrete recommendations for your slab to choose from.

 - Slope Edge Offset – This is our most recommended option.
 The slab size is equal to the building frame dimensions PLUS 1″ (.5″ all the way around ) .5″ should be done with a 1/4″ slope away from your building.
 This will insure that water coming from the side of your building will flow away from the inside of your building.

 - Notched Edge Offset – The same as Slope Edge Offset but the extra is 1.5″ lower or “Notched”.
 We recommend to apply this option at the location of your garage doors.